How to Get a Patent on a Product: Everything You Need to Know

 Intrepid Inventors Who Got Patents Without Lawyers

 John Stewart, a former AT&T employee from Orlando, Florida, has had 17 patent applications approved so far out of 21 applications filed.
 Filing these applications himself saved him an estimated $100,000 in attorney fees.
 Stewart's patented inventions include an electric shaver, a lifter to repair uneven sidewalks, a volleyball net adjuster, and hydraulic exercise equipment.
 He says he did not feel at a disadvantage without a lawyer and worked closely with qualified patent examiners.

 Los Angeles housewife Carol Randall also reported a positive experience with the examiners at USPTO who helped her rewrite her application to make it stronger.
 Randall had an attorney for her first patent but went it alone for her second patent, ear clips that keep the ears from being burned by hot hair tools or relaxing chemicals.

 If you need help with getting a patent on a product, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.